 The German Program

-As part of the German Studies program, we offer two study abroad opportunities, one during Spring Term, and another as a semester-long study abroad program at our exchange university in Marburg, Germany.
+As part of the German and German Studies programs, we offer two study abroad opportunities, one during Spring Term, and another as a semester-long study abroad program at our exchange university in Marburg, Germany.
 The German faculty strongly encourages all majors and minors to participate in a study abroad program.

 Knowledge of German, as part of a liberal arts education, will enrich your life by giving you a path towards global citizenship: you will value diverse perspectives and develop an awareness of and commit to working toward social justice and equity.
 Our students have pursued careers in government service, law, business, medicine, teaching, social work, and music (see our alumni page).

 Come learn about the German language and cultures through fairy tales, films, literature, music, plays, poems, translations and more...and write and perform your own!